gammaql/greldal/src/docs/pages/mapping-operations.md

 ]);
 ```

+Note that we delegated to just a single operation here (`findOperation`) but we could have delegated to multiple operations and then combined their values, which is common in practice.

-It is occasionally useful to have `resolver` function return different resolvers based on the context.
+It is also occasionally useful to have `resolver` function return different resolvers based on the context.
 So we can choose different resolution strategies (eg. whether or not to query a view) based on what is being queried.

 GRelDAL makes it easy to model complex business logic as a composition of individual operations by leveraging delegation.